Eloy Jiménez Player Props: White Sox vs. Rays

 Eloy Jiménez At The Plate

-- Jimenez has two doubles, two home runs and five walks while hitting .200.
+- Jimenez is batting .172 with three doubles, two home runs and six walks.

-- Jimenez enters this game on a five-game hitting streak.
-During his last games, he's hitting .263 with two homers.

-- Jimenez has had a base hit in nine of 13 games this season, and multiple hits once.
+- Jimenez has picked up a hit in 10 games this year (58.8%), including one multi-hit game.

-- He has hit a home run in two of 13 games played this year, and in 3.6% of his plate appearances.
+- He has gone deep in two of 17 games played this year, and in 2.9% of his plate appearances.

-- In five games this season, Jimenez has picked up an RBI, with more than one RBI once.
+- In six games this year, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored a run in six of 13 games so far this season.
+- He has scored in six games this year (35.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.